NeuroNEXT: Network for Excellence in Neuroscience Clinical Trials

 NeuroNEXT is intended to facilitate the testing of novel therapeutics (drugs, biologics, devices) for neurological disorders.
 These novel therapeutics may come from academic investigators or directly from the biotechnology or pharmaceutical sector.
 NeuroNEXT aims to support scientifically sound phase 2 clinical trials that provide data for clear go/no-go decisions.
 Biomarker validation studies are also considered either independently or as part of a therapeutic trial.

 Working with NeuroNEXT is a cooperative venture between NINDS, the NeuroNEXT network and the applicant.
 NINDS will provide guidance to potential applicants with input from the Division of Clinical Research (DCR), the applicable NINDS Extramural office/cluster and the NeuroNEXT Executive Committee (NEC).
-Potential applicants should contact NINDS OCR in order to discuss the feasibility of conducting the proposed trial through the NeuroNEXT infrastructure.
+Potential applicants should contact NINDS DCR in order to discuss the feasibility of conducting the proposed trial through the NeuroNEXT infrastructure.

 There are two mechanisms available for potential applicants:

-1. Academic investigators may apply for cooperative agreement grants: NeuroNEXT Clinical Trials (U01) (PAR-21-223).
+1. Academic and industry investigators may apply for NeuroNEXT Clinical Trials (OTA-24-013(pdf, 311 KB)).

-2. Small businesses may apply for cooperative agreement grants: NeuroNEXT Clinical Trials (U01) (PAR-21-223); OR through our Small Business program: NeuroNEXT Small Business Innovation in Clinical Trials (U44) (PAR-21-224).
+2. Small businesses may apply for NeuroNEXT Clinical Trials (OTA-24-013(pdf, 311 KB)); OR through our Small Business program: NeuroNEXT Small Business Innovation in Clinical Trials (U44) (PAR-21-224).

 Potential applicants whose clinical research cannot be supported through NeuroNEXT are encouraged to consider an alternate funding mechanism: